eclipse-cyclonedds/cyclonedds/README.md

 * `-DENABLE_TOPIC_DISCOVERY=NO`: to exclude support for topic discovery
 * `-DENABLE_SOURCE_SPECIFIC_MULTICAST=NO`: to disable support for source-specific multicast (disabling this and `-DENABLE_IPV6=NO` may be needed for QNX builds)
 * `-DENABLE_IPV6=NO`: to disable ipv6 support (disabling this and `-DENABLE_SOURCE_SPECIFIC_MULTICAST=NO` may be needed for QNX builds)
+* `-DBUILD_IDLC_XTESTS=NO`: Include a set of tests for the IDL compiler that use the C back-end to compile an idl file at (test) runtime, and use the C compiler to build a test application for the generated types, that is executed to do the actual testing (not supported on Windows)

 ### For application developers